A Doubly Stochastic Simulator with Applications in Arrivals Modeling and Simulation: Model Setup

-Suppose that $n$ independent days of arrival data are observed.
-Let $N_i$ denote the arrival process on the $i$-th day, for $i=1,2,\ldots,n$.
-We assume that the $N_i$'s are $n$ replications of a DSPP.
-In this work, we consider the general DSPP model to fit the arrival data, without imposing any distributional assumption on the random intensity function.
-In fact, because of the continuous-time nature, the random intensity function is an infinite-dimensional random object.
-Various statistical features such as variance and correlation can arise with different magnitude at different time scales, such as $1$-minute, $5$-minutes, half-hour, etc. It is therefore impossible for a fixed model to capture the statistical features at every time scale for a general DSPP, using only a finite size of data.
-Furthermore, a major difficulty in model estimation is that the random intensity function is not directly observed.
-Our first goal in this work is to overcome these difficulties, and use data to estimate a DSPP model and construct a simulator that can simulate new independent replications of the arrival processes.
-The simulated arrival processes are targeted to \textbf{match the statistical features of the given arrival data at all the time scales that are equal to or larger than a given resolution}.
-Specifically, for a given resolution, say 5 minutes, the simulated arrival processes from our proposed simulator are targeted to match the arrival data regarding the statistical features of the arrival counts at 5 minutes or longer.
+Because of the continuous-time nature, the random intensity function is an infinite-dimensional random object.
+Various statistical features such as variance and correlation can arise with different magnitude at different time scales, such as $1$-minute, $5$-minutes, half-hour, etc. It is therefore impossible for a fixed model to capture the statistical features at every time scale for a general DSPP, using only a finite size of data. {Therefore, our model aims to learn not the continuous-time random process, but the integration of it over discretized time intervals.} In our modeling framework, the simulated arrival processes are targeted to \textbf{match the statistical features of the given arrival data at all the time scales that are equal to or larger than a given resolution}.
 We next elaborate on this goal.
 Consider a resolution $\Delta>0$.
 Set $p = T/\Delta$ and we presume that $p$ is an integer.
 The time horizon $[0,T]$ is partitioned into $p$ time intervals of equal length.
-The equal length notion is for presentation simplicity.
-Our framework does not require the length of each time interval to be equal.
+The equal length notion is for presentation simplicity and not necessarily required.
 Let $\mathbf{X} = (X_{1},X_{2},\ldots,X_{p})$ be a random vector that records the interval counts in each time interval.
 Specifically, for $i=1,2,\ldots,p$,

 Because $N = (N(t): t\in [0,T])$ is a doubly stochastic Poisson process, conditional on the random intensity function $\lambda = (\lambda(t): 0\le t\le T)$, the marginal distribution of $X_i$ is Poisson with mean